patricia-dalinis-gsa/AI-Design-Software/README.md

-# Sources Sought – AI Software for Architectural Design & Management
+# AI Software for Architectural Design & Management

 The **U.S. General Services Administration (GSA)** is conducting market research on **AI-powered software tools** to support architectural design, planning, and building management across the federal real estate portfolio.